ankurk91/node-webkit-angular-starter-kit/resources/readme.md

-This folder contains platform specific files required while packaging (creating installer) the app.
+This folder contains platform specific files required while packaging (creating installer) for the app.